-His life flashed before so many thousand dying eyes.
-The innumerable times he fought for their survival, and won.
+His life flashed before so many thousand dying eyes:

 The silent, peaceful warrior, fighting only when attacked.

-The magnificent young hunter alone in the snow, catching ten bison before sundown, using only his bow and arrows, and going hungry so others could eat.
+The magnificent young hunter alone in the snow, catching ten bison before sundown, using only his bow and arrows, then going hungry so others could eat.

 The virgin warrior who saved the life of his cousin Hump in his very first battle.

-The adolescent who rescued his brother from a bear.
+The adolescent rescuing his brother from a bear!

 The small boy who saved the life of a Northern Cheyenne girl at Bluewater.